Non-Surgical Herniated Disc Treatment At Mass Sport & Spine Chiropractic

 - Weakness, numbness, tingling or pain in an arm or leg (depending on the disc involved) due to nerve compression

 Diagnosis and Treatment From Our Chiropractors

 One of our chiropractors can X-ray your spine to see exactly where a disc has been herniated.
 Once we've diagnosed the specific problem, we may administer chiropractic adjustments to that part of the spine.
 By normalizing your vertebral and disc orientation, we can relieve nerve root irritation and give your disc a chance to heal.
 We may also recommend physical therapy to boost your spinal support and/or lifestyle changes to help you avoid future herniation.

 Call Mass Sport & Spine Today To Schedule an Appointment

 Don't let a herniated disc put the pinch on your comfort and mobility.
-Call Mass Sport & Spine at our Westwood or Walpole office to schedule non-surgical relief!
+Call Mass Sport & Spine at our Westwood, Walpole, or Wrentham office to schedule non-surgical relief!